Free Library Fun:

 Come Thru Market

-Open on 1st and 3rd Mondays May-September, this farmer’s market centers Black and Indigenous Farmers and Makers.
+Open on first and third Mondays from May to October, this farmer’s market centers Black and Indigenous farmers and makers.

 Who knew an ear of corn or fresh tomato could improve your health, your community and the environment, all at the same time?
 Buying local foods is a simple way to do all three!

-For kids 0-6 and opens on Monday, May 23.
-Walks are on Monday and Thursday mornings at different locations each week and cost $9 for the first child, $6 for each additional child.
-Walks feature great age-appropriate environmental science education and kids get to borrow a cute ladybug backpack for the walk.
+Walks for kids ages 0-6 are held on various mornings at different locations and cost $5 per child (with discounts available).
+Walks feature age-appropriate environmental science education, and kids get to borrow a cute ladybug backpack for the walk.

 Portland Indigenous Marketplace

-Features art, jewelry, fashion, food, and wellness and is holding several market weekends throughout the summer.
+Features art, jewelry, fashion, food, and wellness and is holding several events throughout the summer.